Priyanshu84iya/Taniya-s-Birthday/README.md

 2. Keep the same filename or update the HTML reference
 3. Supported formats: MP3, WAV, OGG

+### 👤 **Current Customization**
+This project is currently customized for **Pry Uchiha** with:
+- Custom profile image (`pry_uchiha.png`)
+- Personalized messages and greetings
+- Social media links in the footer
+- Special birthday theme

+To customize for someone else, simply update the `customize.json` file with new content!

 ---

 ## 📁 Project Structure